 Hungry?
 If it’s morning, have breakfast at Mrs. Olson’s, a local institution.
 Enjoy waterfront views at Sea Fresh Channel Islands and The Waterside Restaurant and Wine Bar, or for a twist, enjoy clay-pot cooking, Brazilian style, at Moqueca.

-For Oxnard’s wilder side, board a catamaran with outfitter Island Packers on trips to craggy Anacapa Island, part of Channel Islands National Park, for hiking and a visit to the island’s historic lighthouse.
-From late December into April, set sail on naturalist-led cruises to see migrating gray whales.
-Or, for what would have to qualify as Oxnard’s most adrenaline-pumping experience, go parasailing in Channel Islands Harbor with Channel Islands Parasail, a company headed up by highly-trained U.S. Coast Guard masters.
+For Oxnard’s wilder side, board an excursion to Channel Islands National Park, 11 miles off the coast.
+Spend the day diving, kayaking, swimming, hiking, camping, or exploring deep sea caves on these blissfully untouched islands.
+From late December into April, set sail on naturalist-led cruises by outfitter Island Packers to see migrating gray whales.
+For an adrenaline-pumping experience, go parasailing in Channel Islands Harbor with Channel Islands Parasail, a company headed up by highly trained U.S. Coast Guard Masters.
 (No experience is necessary.)
-Also at the Oxnard harbor, check out nautical art and meticulously crafted ship models at Channel Islands Maritime Museum.

 Bike riding is undeniably fun, but add the chance to see dolphins leaping in the Pacific Ocean as you follow a coast-hugging path—well, it can’t get more California than that.
 Find this slice of pedaling perfection, plus rides and hikes ranging from leisurely to downright epic, all over Ventura County.